videojs/blog/source/_drafts/Video-js-5-s-fluid-mode-and-playlist-picker.md

   padding-top: 41.66666666666667%;
 }
 ```
-That percentage is because the aspect ratio for our oceans clip is 2.4.
+That percentage results in a 2.4 aspect ratio which matches that of the oceans clip.

 So, to make sure that the playlist picker is the same height, we can just add the player dimensions class to it:
 ```html